 Lots of today’s high-tech consumer products have metal surfaces held together with machine screws that help create a space-age look and feel.
 Zinc phosphating is one of the processes which enable that kind of visual appeal.

 Our treatment process uses a drum three feet wide and two feet in diameter.
 It’s best for a large volume of small parts like screws, nuts and bolts that will tumble together while they’re being treated.
-It’s not ideal for big parts like car bumpers or crank shafts.
+It’s not ideal for big parts like automotive structural components.

 Our automated processes mean we can handle large lot sizes in quick time frames.
 And because we can process for multiple user needs, we can do things like add post coatings with oils and sealants to boost corrosion fighting or add lubricity.

 And of course, all of our zinc phosphating processes comply with industry and quality standards.

 Do you need better results from your next project?
 Paulo can help.
 Tell us a little about your project to get connected with a Paulo expert.Get Started